Phyks/iphone-backup-service/README.md

-git clone …  # Clone the repository cd iphone-backup-service uv sync  # Install dependencies, use --all-extras flag if you want the development tools as well cp config.py.example config.py && $EDITOR config.py  # Set up your config file and edit according to your needs
+git clone …  # Clone the repository cd iphone-backup-service uv sync  # Install dependencies, use --all-extras flag if you want the development tools as well
 ```

 ## Running